aluxnimm/outlookcaldavsynchronizer/README.md

 	- Map OutlookEmailAddress1 to WORK instead of HOME, enable when you need to change the order of email address mapping.
 	- Write IM addresses as IMPP attributes.
 If enabled IMPP is used instead of X-AIM,X-ICQ,X-JABBER etc. for writing Instant messenger addresses in vCards.
 	- Default IM protocol.
 Choose the default IM service type protocol which will be added to the chat address field from Outlook when writing vCards, defaults to AIM.
-	- Map Distribution Lists enables the sync of contact groups / Distribution Lists, right now the DAV contact group format SOGo VLIST or vCards with KIND:group are available, see **Distribution Lists** below.
+	- Map Distribution Lists enables the sync of contact groups / Distribution Lists, right now the DAV contact group format SOGo VLIST, vCards with KIND:group or iCloud groups are available, see **Distribution Lists** below.
 	- For tasks (not for Google task profiles) you can configure if you want to map reminders (just upcoming, all or none), the priority of the task, the description body and if recurring tasks should be synchronized.
 	- You can also define if task start and due dates should be mapped as floating without timezone to avoid issues with tasks across different timezones.
 	- Similar to calendars you can also define a filter category so that multiple CalDAV Tasklists can be synchronized into one Outlook task folder via the defined category.